 There’s no ingredient that is universally sustainable or unsustainable—it all depends on how and where it is farmed or fished.

 Sustainably produced ingredients have minimal impacts on nature; they are produced responsibly and don’t threaten wildlife populations or their habitats.
 Nor do these ingredients pollute water or leave soil less healthy, because they aren’t reliant on excessive fertilizer and pesticide application.

 The best way to know if your ingredients are sustainable is to learn more about where they come from or, if possible, get to know the people who produced them.
 But you can also look for science-based certification labels that tell you foods are being produced with more responsible practices.
-Here are some labels to look out for in the store.

 One way to improve your environmental impact is to balance the amount of fruit and vegetables with the amount of meat, fish, eggs and dairy you eat.
 Meat (including poultry, pork, chicken, beef and lamb) fish, eggs, and dairy are all important sources of animal protein that are essential for nutrition but also have a high environmental impact.